michaelneuper/librejack/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-* [Java](https://www.java.com/en/download/) installed on your system.
+* [Java](https://www.java.com/en/download/) installed on your system
-* Have a Windows/Linux/Mac machine..
+* Have a Windows/Linux/Mac machine

 ## Installing *librejack*